Months after decriminalising marijuana, Thailand in dilemma over misuse

 Health minister Anutin Charnvirakul, who spearheaded the legislation, billed marijuana as a cash crop, and endorsed it for medical use.

-The move spawned several shops selling local and imported strains, pre-rolled joints.
+The move spawned several shops selling local and imported strains, pre-rolled joints, reports Reuters news agency.

 However, since then, the use of recreational activities has seen exponential growth.